 A singing teacher will be able to notice and correct bad habits that lead to injuries and negatively affect your sound.
 Additionally, the motivation and inspiration you can get from this type of guidance makes a huge difference in your learning process.

-Want to brush up on some basic skills on your own before taking your first group singing class?
+The good news is, TakeLessons Live offers online singing classes that you can take from the comfort of your home.
+Want to brush up on some basic skills before taking your first group singing class?
 You’ll need to know about three techniques: pitch, power, and range.

 This involves not just working with your voice, but your ear as well.
 All you need for simple pitch-matching exercises is a tuner, a pitch to match, and your voice.